Need to get dinner on the table in short order? Try our Easy Chicken Lo Mein recipe.

 Pasta Spaghetti Or Lo Mein Noodles.
 The secret is out; you can make good lo mein noodles without lo mein noodles by using pasta.
 Yes, that pasta.
 I prefer thin or thick spaghetti; it tastes so good you may forget you are eating pasta!

 Chicken.
-I love chicken in this recipe, but other proteins work well, too, or forego meat altogether and keep it vegetarian or vegan.
-If you are opting for meat, try pork, it not only tastes good—but, pound for pound, it is cheaper than beef and chicken.
+I love chicken in this recipe, but other proteins work well, too.
+You can also forego meat altogether and keep it vegetarian or vegan.
+If you are opting for meat, try pork.
+It not only tastes good—but, pound for pound, it is cheaper than beef and chicken.
 Want to up the ante?
 Try adding lamb; it is so unexpectedly good.
 And, if seafood is in your jam, try shrimp, crab, or lobster.

 Hoisin Sauce & Soy Sauce.
-The base for this recipe is equal parts hoisin sauce and soy source, but there are other options too.
+The base for this recipe is equal parts hoisin sauce and soy sauce, but there are other options.
 Try General Tso’s sauce, teriyaki, or peanut sauce.
-You got options.
+You have options.

 Chinese Five Spice & White Pepper.
-Because the sauces in this recipe pack a lot of flavors, you aren’t going to need a bunch of seasonings.
+Because the sauces in this recipe pack a lot of flavors, you won’t need a bunch of seasonings.
 I kept things to a minimum and only used a bit of Chinese five-spice and ground white pepper.
 And if you crave a little heat, try adding red pepper flakes—a little goes a long way!

 How to make Easy Lo Mein Noodles with Chicken